Deb-Karmakar/C-Programming-Projects/README.md

 # C-Programming-Projects
-Welcome to my C Programming Projects repository!
-This collection contains a variety of console-based programs implemented in C, each designed to explore and demonstrate core concepts in programming.
-Projects range from interactive games to a calculator, focusing on user input, control structures, functions, and algorithms.
+# C Programming Projects

+This repository contains various beginner-friendly C programming projects, focusing on basic programming concepts and logic building.
+These projects cover a range of topics, from basic math functions to games and practical utilities.

-Projects
+## Projects Included

-1. Calculator :
+### 1. Calculator
-A simple calculator program that performs basic arithmetic operations.
-The user can add, subtract, multiply, or divide two numbers.
-Additionally, the program includes a loop allowing the user to perform consecutive calculations until they choose to exit.

-Features: Addition, subtraction, multiplication, division
-Usage: The program prompts the user to enter two numbers and an operator (e.g., +, -, *, /).
-It displays the result and asks if the user wants to perform another calculation.
+   - **Description**: A simple calculator that supports basic arithmetic operations (addition, subtraction, multiplication, division).
+   - **Features**:
+      - Error handling for division by zero.
+      - Option to continue performing calculations.

-2. Guess the Number Game :
+### 2. Guess the Number Game
-A guessing game where the computer generates a random number within a range, and the user tries to guess it.
-Hints are provided based on whether the guess is too high or too low, helping guide the player toward the correct answer.
+   - **Description**: A number guessing game where the computer randomly selects a number, and the player tries to guess it with hints.
+   - **Features**:

-Features: Difficulty levels (Easy, Moderate, Hard) with different ranges, hint system
+      - Difficulty levels (Easy, Moderate, Hard).
-Usage: The game asks the user to select a difficulty level and then guess the number.
-It provides hints until the user guesses correctly and displays the number of attempts.
+      - Tracks the number of attempts taken to guess correctly.

-3. Stone-Paper-Scissors Game :
+### 3. Stone, Paper, Scissors Game
-An interactive Stone-Paper-Scissors game where you play against the computer.
-The computer makes a random choice, and you input your choice to see who wins.

-Features: Random choice generation for the computer, win/loss/draw results
-Usage: The game prompts the user to choose 'S' (Stone), 'P' (Paper), or 'X' (Scissors).
-It then compares the choices and displays the result, asking if the user wants to play again.
+   - **Description**: A classic stone-paper-scissors game played against the computer.
+   - **Features**:
+      - Random computer choices.
+      - User-friendly prompts.
+      - Option to play multiple rounds.

+### 4. Currency Converter
+   - **Description**: A simple currency converter that converts between USD, EUR, and INR using pre-defined exchange rates.
+   - **Features**:
+      - Converts between popular currencies.
+      - User can select source and target currencies for conversion.
+      - Easily customizable to include more currencies and updated rates.